vivkul/vivkul.github.io/README.md

 #vivkul.github.io
 ================

 Jekyll powered "app" for [my webpage](http://vivkul.github.io/).
 This is very modular.
 All you need to change in the data in _config.yaml and you can have your own awesome web home.
-I used the information from `up` and `left` repos to hack this.
+I am thankful to [thejat](http://thejat.github.io/) for introducing me to Jekyll.

 ------------